kaavyyaashri/kaavyyaashri/README.md

 **Published an IEEE paper** on multimodal emotion recognition for children with ASD *(UEMCON 2025)* — presented it too, which means I've talked to a room full of people about feelings... at an engineering conference.

 **Built a head-gesture controlled wheelchair** using Arduino and a motion sensor.
 Hands-free, low-cost, and it actually worked.
-Very proud of this one.

 **Ran HPC clusters at Texas State** — scheduled GPU jobs, wrote monitoring scripts, and reduced the number of times researchers had to call IT.
 You're welcome, IT team.